 While just about everyone is familiar with home pregnancy testing kits, what many of us may not realize is that a (sort of) equivalent product exists for men - home sperm count kits.
 These kits, however, will simply tell users if their sperm count is above or below a standard value.
 While a yes or no answer like that might suffice for the pregnancy kits, a little more information would definitely help a man who suspects he might be infertile.
 Loes Segerink, a PhD student from The Netherlands' University of Twente, hopes to change that with this prototype lab-on-a-chip device.
 Segerink's chip counts exactly how many sperm are present in a sample of ejaculate, and can even differentiate between the good swimmers and the duds.

-« Back to Lab-on-a-chip counts and sorts sperm
+Read the full article: Lab-on-a-chip counts and sorts sperm